MOMENTUM

 • Meteorology (.5 Elective credit)

-Prerequisites: 0.5 credit in an Intro to Aviation course (Flight Simulation or UAS/Drones) OR 1.0 credits in Flight Training I from Flight Instruction Through Time
+Prerequisites: 0.5 credit in an Intro to Aviation course (Flight Simulation or UAS/Drones) OR 1.0 credits in Flight Training I from Flight Instruction and World History OR an online Part 107 Remote Pilot (drones) course completion (groundschool.com)

 This is a year-long, dual-taught course for students with prior simulated flight training.
 This course explores advanced flight training scenarios, meteorology, and the global economic impact of aviation, emphasizing flight operations and economic principles.